What Is Diazepam?

-Similar to misuse of any other substance, when diazepam use is continued over the long term, the brain begins to “auto-regulate” – by reducing the amount of neurotransmitters normally produced, that manage anxiety symptoms.
+Similar to misuse of any other substance, physical dependence to diazepam over the long term, causes the brain to “auto-regulate.” reducing the amount of neurotransmitters normally produced, that manage anxiety symptoms.

 The body gradually becomes dependent on an external source, to provide these chemicals.

-Users experience this, as moving into withdrawal faster, and requiring more of the drug to fend off withdrawal symptoms.
+Users experience this, when moving into withdrawal faster, and requiring more of the drug to fend off withdrawal symptoms.

 This process is what is known as developing tolerance to Diazepam (Valium).

-Duration of diazepam withdrawal will vary from user-to-user as below, with most experiencing emotional and physical withdrawal symptoms as follows:
+The duration of diazepam or valium withdrawal will vary from user-to-user.
+Most people experience emotional and physical symptoms of withdrawal as follows:

 - Tremors, especially in hands or extremities